Sustainability and NIEHS

 Through our actions, NIEHS seeks to promote the health of our community and our planet while performing valuable research that contributes to a stronger, healthier relationship between humans and the environment.

 Learn more about sustainability in action at the National Institute of Environmental Health Sciences.

 NIEHS Sustainability Report 2019 (5MB)

 With our NIEHS Sustainability Report 2019 (5MB), NIEHS shares some highlights of our work with you.
 We continue our efforts to strengthen the link between our science and our institutional focus on sustainability, helping to optimize the balance between human health, environmental quality, social well-being and economic strength.

 We encourage you to consider your own role in promoting a more sustainable future.

-Pollution PreventionThe NIEHS minimizes solid waste generation and the potential release of pollutants into the environment through source reduction, then through reuse and recycling, and finally through treatment and disposal.
+- Pollution Prevention – NIEHS will minimize solid waste generation and the potential release of pollutants into the environment first through source reduction, secondarily through reuse and recycling, and finally through treatment and disposal.

-Minimize Hazardous Waste and Toxic MaterialsThe NIEHS actively strives to minimize the generation of hazardous wastes.
-The Institute maintains policies and processes for the safe and efficient use, tracking, storage, and disposal of hazardous and toxic materials.
+- Minimize Hazardous Waste and Toxic Materials – NIEHS will minimize the generation of hazardous wastes.
+The institute will maintain policies and processes for the safe and efficient use, tracking, storage and disposal of hazardous and toxic materials.

-Commitment to Environmental Education and AwarenessThe NIEHS recognizes the value of education and awareness of all employees and on-site contractors concerning the importance of environmental responsibility in all phases of Institute operations.
-Further, the NIEHS is committed to providing relevant and accurate information on the Institute’s environmental performance to the public.
+- Environmental Education and Awareness – NIEHS will provide ongoing education for all employees, contractors and visitors concerning the importance of environmental responsibility in all institute operations.
+Further, the institute will share relevant and accurate information on its environmental performance with the public.